-We investigate the foundations of intelligence and we build intelligent systems.
+We explore the nature of intelligence and we build intelligent systems.

 Our group explores the two-way relationship between natural and artificial intelligence, with an emphasis on modelling, constructing, evaluating and understanding complete systems.